-Research studies have shown time and time again that children who play competitive sports often get better grades in school and are more likely to complete high school and tertiary studies.
+Research studies have shown, time and time again, that children who play competitive sports often get better grades in school.
+Also, they are more likely to complete high school and tertiary studies.

-Many of the benefits listed above can also be experienced through other means such as music, art and faith based activities, but lack in one key area we didn’t mention above.
-That is improving the health and fitness of your child, which has a long list of associated benefits in itself.
+Also, children can achieve many of the benefits above through other means.
+Such as, music, art and faith based activities, but lack in one key area we didn’t mention above.
+That is improving the health and fitness of your child, which has a long list of benefits in itself.

-When approached with the right focus and spirit, competitive sports provides a great opportunity for growth, learning and fun that all kids should experience.
+Moreover, with the right approach, focus and spirit, competitive sports provides a great opportunity for growth, learning and fun.
+Something that all kids should experience.

-How To Get Your Child Involved In Competitive Sports
+How To Get Your Child Into Competitive Sports

-If you’re looking to ease your child into competitive sports then Australian Sports Camps provide 3 day sports camps for kids between the ages of 6 and 16.
-Introduce your child to their chosen sport at sports camps during school holidays in a fun, safe and enjoyable environment.
-Not only will your kids have a blast you’ll can affordably trial sports to see whether they enjoy it and whether they want to do more of it.
+So, if you’re looking to ease your child into competitive sports.
+Then, Australian Sports Camps provide 3 day sports camps for kids between the ages of 6 and 16.
+Introduce your child to their chosen sport at sports camps during school holiday.
+All within a fun, safe and enjoyable environment.
+Not only will your kids have a blast, you can affordably trial sports to see whether they enjoy it.
+And, whether they want to do more of it.

 Join us at the best sports camps in the country with new camps available now.